NeoGranular/lanyon/_posts/2016-09-14-martial-god-chapter-01-44.md

 published: true
 layout: post
 has_book: true
-title: "Chapter 44 - Thousnad-Year Blood Ginseng."
+title: "Chapter 44 - Thousand-Year Blood Ginseng."
 book:
   number: 1
   title: "What Is A Genius"